jfransp/NoteLite-note-taking-app/README.md

 # NoteLite-note-taking-app
 Lightweight note taking app developed in MVVM using Room, Coroutines, Dagger Hilt, DataStore, ViewBinding, Flow, and general JetPack navigation, lifecycle and architecture components.

-# Some more specific implementations:
+# Some specific implementations:
 RecyclerView

 Use of Safe Args plugin for fragment communication

 Dialog Screen with custom design

-ActionBar
+ActionBar with search view, sorting options and an up button

 Facade pattern for integration between recyclerview adapter and fragment code